top of page

 • Due to the sheer volume of wastewater that will be allowed to discharge into the Creek under the Custer SWD Permit, the temperature of the Creek’s waters will rise and cause existing cold-water fisheries spawning areas to be adversely affected or disappear.

 • The Submerged Aerated Gravel Reactor (SAGR) system treatment of sewage wastewater chosen by the City of Custer WILL NOT remove PFAs (known as forever chemicals) and other chemicals (i.e. household cleaning products, lawn fertilizers, pesticides, and pharmaceuticals) that will flow into FRENCH CREEK as part of its wastewater discharges.
-Nor will it remove the elevated levels of phosphate or lower ammonia levels contained in sewage wastewater.

 • Trout, fisheries, aquatic life, plant life, birds, wildlife, and people will be negatively impacted by the amount of sewage wastewater that will be allowed to dump into FRENCH CREEK every day.
 The impact of degradation to FRENCH CREEK will be cumulative.